Fiona McMahon PT, DPT (Pronouns: She, Her, Hers)

 What is a UTI (Urinary Tract Infection)

 A UTI occurs when bacteria colonize or grow in your urinary system, which is composed of your bladder, urethra, ureters, and kidneys.
 Usually, we see these infections in the bladder.
-Women tend to get UTIs more often at an 8:1 ratio to their male counterparts.
-This is because the male urinary system has a substantially longer urethra, as well as the fact that the female’s urethral position makes it vulnerable to bacterial colonization in women who have penetrative vaginal sex.
+People with female anatomy tend to get UTIs more often at an 8:1 ratio to their counterparts with male anatomy.
+This is because the male urinary system has a substantially longer urethra, as well as the fact that in individuals with female anatomy urethral position makes it vulnerable to bacterial colonization.
 Although it is more common for adults to contract UTI’s, children can too.
 UTI’s in children can be an indicator of possible bladder conditions, such as vesicoureteral reflux (when urine seeps back into the upper part of the urinary system and can cause infections in the kidneys).
 Any bladder infection in children should be followed up by imaging to rule this condition out.
 Untreated reflux can be harmful to the kidneys.
-Much of the literature I reviewed pertains to women with UTIs but it is possible to apply some of this information to males.
-That being said, at least half of women will report a UTI at some point in their lifetime.
+Much of the literature I reviewed pertains to people with female anatomy with UTIs but it is possible to apply some of this information to males.
+That being said, at least half of people with female anatomy will report a UTI at some point in their lifetime.

 We can further classify UTI’s by how often one contracts them.
 Recurrent UTI is defined as 3 positive cultures in 12 months or 2 positive cultures within 6 months.
 Uncomplicated infection occurs in people who have a normal urinary tract, whereas a complicated infection occurs in individuals with complications in the urinary tract, such as vesicouretral reflux.